 - refer cases of suspected abuse to the local authority children's social care as required; - support staff who make referrals to local authority children's social care; - refer cases to the Channel programme where there is a radicalisation concern as required: - support staff who make referrals to the Channel programme; - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - refer cases where a crime may have been committed to the Police as required.
+The NPCC document When to call the police can support with this.

-Work with others
+Work with Others